-Previous studies have found that the urban American Indian and Alaskan Native (AIAN) community has higher cancer incidence than other racial or ethnic groups.
+Previous studies have found that the urban American Indian and Alaskan Native (AIAN) community has

 But the data used in these analyses may have been skewed.
 This is because they came from the Indian Health Service (IHS), which is an agency within the Department of Health and Human Services.
 It is responsible for providing health services to AIANs.